LEANNA MAE .ORG

 • Website monthly fees – I do mine yearly for $155 a year

-• Business cell phone – Either consider a Google Voice number for free or add on an additional phone line and possibly phone that will be hundreds for the phone and at least $50 a month for the line
+• Business cell phone – Either consider a Google Voice number for free or add on an additional phone line and possibly phone that will be hundreds for the phone and at least $30 a month for the line.
+You also have the option of simply using your own cell phone number.

 • Optional: a platform for digital paperwork to be signed or filled in